+Pate Hall

-Pate Hall Center for Academic Success and Student Health & Wellness
+Center for Academic Success and Student Health & Wellness

 The building is named in honor of Mr. and Mrs. Edwin Pate of Laurinburg, longtime benefactors of the institution.
 One wing of this residence hall houses several services.
-These include: the duPont Center for Academic Success, funded by a grant from the Jessie Ball duPont Fund; the Student Health and Wellness Center, which houses the Campus Clinic and Counseling Services; and Disability Services, which assists disabled students with academic needs.
+These include: The duPont Center for Academic Success, funded by a grant from the Jessie Ball duPont Fund and Disability Services.